Giant Swing: History

 The Giant Swing was constructed in 1784 in front of the Devasathan shrine by King Rama I. During the reign of Rama II, the swing ceremony was discontinued as the swing had become structurally damaged by lightning.
 In 1920, it was renovated and moved to its current location in order to make space for a gas plant.
 The ceremony was again performed until 1935, when it was discontinued after several fatal accidents.

-The last renovations were done in 1959, and after 45 years of exposure to the elements, the wooden pillars were showing signs of serious damage.
+Further renovations were done in 1959.
+By 2005, the wooden pillars were showing signs of serious damage from exposure to the elements.
 A major reconstruction began in April 2005.
 Six teak tree trunks were used.
 The two used for the main structure of the swing are over 3.5 m in circumference and over 30m in height.
 The remaining four are used for support and have a circumference of 2.30 metres and a height of 20 metres.
 The swing was taken down in late October 2006 and the work finished in December of the same year.
 The rebuilt swing was dedicated in royal ceremonies presided over by King Bhumibol Adulyadej in September 2007.
 The timbers of the original swing are preserved in the Bangkok National Museum.

 In 2005, the Giant Swing, together with Wat Suthat, was proposed as a future World Heritage site.

+Annual sunset alignment

+In addition, there is a phenomenon where the setting sun aligns perfectly with the center of the Giant Swing.
+This occurs once a year, though not on the exact same date each year, usually falling in early March.
+It creates a beautiful scene, making it popular among photographers.
+In 2025, this phenomenon took place on 6 March.